Ja1meV/Mod3_challange/README.md

 # *Mod3 Challenge*

-This is a Jupyter lab project to view bitstamp vs coinbase currency data throughtout 2018 year.
+This is a Jupyter lab that will sort through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
 ## Technologies

 The project is in Jupyter Note with the following packages: